 We've stayed at the Bluesun hotel Elaphusa in Bol.
-This is a 4star hotel located at the seafront, 15-minute walk from the center of Bol, and only 5-minute walk from the awesome beach of Zlatni Rat (Golden Horn Beach).
+This is a 4star hotel located at the seafront, a 15-minute walk from the center of Bol, and only a 5-minute walk from the awesome beach of Zlatni Rat (Golden Horn Beach).
 Our full review of the Bluesun hotel Elaphusa you can read here.

 Brac Island: Location

-The Brac Island is located in the central Dalmatia.
-With the surface of almost 400 km2, Brac is the third largest Croatian island, and the largest island in Dalmatia.
+Brac Island is located in the central Dalmatia.
+With a surface of almost 400 km2, Brac is the third largest Croatian island and the largest island in Dalmatia.
 Its highest peak, Vidova Gora, is at 778 m, and it makes Brac the highest of all Adriatic islands.
 This fact seems to make locals proud.
 We've visited Vidova Gora many times, and this time was no different.
 You can easily reach it by car if you aren't into hiking.
-The views from the top stretch far and wide over the Zlatni Rat Beach, the island of Hvar, and further south over Peljesac peninsula.
+The views from the top stretch far and wide over the Zlatni Rat Beach, the island of Hvar, and further south over the Peljesac peninsula.

-Why you should visit the Brac Island
+Why you should visit Brac Island

-First of all, islands make a huge part of Croatian geographical and national identity.
+First of all, the islands make a huge part of Croatian geographical and national identity.
 If you are coming to Croatia, you should definitely visit at least one Croatian island.
 And why not Brac?!
 Tourism on Brac started in 1923 in Bol.
 Bol has, with Dubrovnik, and Opatija, one of the longest tourism history in Croatia.
-And along with few other destinations, like Rovinj, Split, Plitvice, Hvar, Korcula and Dubrovnik, Bol remains one of the most popular tourist destinations in Croatia (Don't tell me you've thought it was the off the beaten path destination).
+And along with few other destinations, like Rovinj, Split, Plitvice, Hvar, Korcula, and Dubrovnik, Bol remains one of the most popular tourist destinations in Croatia (Don't tell me you've thought it was the off the beaten path destination).

-Zlatni Rat, famed beach in Bol, is perhaps the best known and the most beautiful beach in Croatia.
+Zlatni Rat, the famed beach in Bol, is perhaps the best known and the most beautiful beach in Croatia.
 But as locals like to say, it isn't the only beach here.
 The entire south side of the island of Brac is dotted with gorgeous pebble beaches.
 Pebbles here are small, soft to walk on, and perfectly rounded.
-And the best part is that, apart of Zlatni Rat, other beaches aren't crowded at all, especially as you get out of Bol.
+And the best part is that, apart from Zlatni Rat, other beaches aren't crowded at all, especially as you get out of Bol.

-Islands seem to live at their own pace, and we always feel like stepping back in time when visiting any of Croatian islands.
+Islands seem to live at their own pace, and we always feel like stepping back in time when visiting any of the Croatian islands.
 The veggies and fruits here taste better, their taste brings back childhood memories (yes, we kept saying to ourselves, this is what the food should taste!), olive oil is abundant here (Brac is particularly famous for its olive oil, lamb, sheep cheese, and mandarins), fresh fish is to die for.

 Brac Island at a glance